uwegeercken/datagenerator2/README.md

 ## Processing steps
 First, the given program configuration and the data configuration yaml files are analyzed for their correctness.
 Any existing table definitions and data is removed from the DuckDb, if a file with the specified name of the database is found.

-After that the value for each field is generated and then transformed (if any transformation options are specified).
+After that the value for each field is generated and then transformed (if any transformations are specified).
 The fields are processed sequentially and build a row of data.
 The tool generates the desired number of rows and stores it in a local DuckDb instance.
 Finally, the data is exported to the desired output format.

 The DuckDb database is not deleted after the process is completed.
 You can remove it manually or otherwise further use the generated data in the database.